p2k3m/ResumeForge/README.md

 `S3_BUCKET` defines where uploads and logs are stored.
 If it is not set in the environment or secret, the server falls back to
 `resume-forge-data`, which is suitable for local development.

+`GEMINI_API_KEY` supplies the Google Gemini API key.
+Set it directly in your environment for development or include it in the secret.

 The AWS Secrets Manager secret referenced by `SECRET_ID` must contain:

 ```json